 Ho Hum!
 Depleted Harrismith 17 – Oos Vrystaat 0

 On the LEFT: Bruce Humphries (coach); On the RIGHT: Ben Marais (assistant coach)

-All Heads Left to Right: Dana Moore, Attie Labuschagne, Leon Fluffy Crawley, De Wet Ras, Redge Jelliman, Skottie Meyer, Hendrik Conradie, Hansie Jooste, Irené Tuffy Joubert, Coenie Meyer, Peter Koos Swanepoel, Kruger, Kobus Odendaal, Kruger, Max Wessels
+All smaller heads Left to Right: Dana Moore, Attie Labuschagne, Leon Fluffy Crawley, De Wet Ras, Redge Jelliman, Skottie Meyer, Hendrik Conradie, Hansie Jooste, Irené Tuffy Joubert, Coenie Meyer, Peter Koos Swanepoel, Kruger, Kobus Odendaal, Kruger, Max Wessels

 – I wonder what that trophy is that De Wet is holding?
 I cannot remember what that trophy might have been for.
 ‘Handsome Vrystaters Floating-on-Air’ Trophy maybe?

 We got word that Bruce Humphries passed away in about 2011.

 Go Well Sir!
 We'll never forget that 1967 rugby season.
 We soared high and grew our self-esteem that year.
 Thank you!